MZandtheRaspberryPi/spot_micro_demo/README.md

 [Repo I used for software](https://github.com/mike4192/spotMicro).
 There are many different code repositories with different approaches to programming SpotMicro.
 I chose to use this one as it supported ROS and I liked the walking gait implemented.
 I contributed to this code repository as I was setting up my robot.
 [Slack for SpotMicro Community](https://spotmicroai-inviter.herokuapp.com/).
 Lots of builders hang out here and are generally quite helpful in answering questions and giving tips.
 [Repo I used for software](https://github.com/mike4192/spotMicro).
 There are many different code repositories with different approaches to programming SpotMicro.
 I chose to use this one as it supported ROS and I liked the walking gait implemented.
 I contributed to this code repository as I was setting up my robot.
+[Additional 3d Printed Parts](https://github.com/mike4192/spotMicro/blob/master/docs/additional_hardware_description.md).
+I used parts from mike4192 that provide more support to each leg and distribute weight to the body of the robot better.